Common issues (big and small) with JB74s

 I’ve listed those in my *personal* preference of control measures.
 In an auto it can be good to use low range because it reduces the torque converter slipping and heating up the fluid in high load situations; in a manual it just means you might need to take off in 2nd gear rather than first if you don’t want super short gearing everywhere.
 Putting the car in low range is obviously pretty straightforwards, although it can require a bit of force on the transfer case lever – especially when the car is new.

-ESP service/maintenance mode is probably the next best option.
+ESP service/maintenance mode is probably the next best option to low range.
 There is a connector above the accelerator pedal which, if you bridge the two contacts, will let you put the car into service mode to disable the traction control system.
 This has some benefits of retaining other useful functions, and, unlike the ABS fuse option, it will mean the ESP system won’t get confused if it thinks the car is swaying but it cannot control it because it can’t apply the brakes.
 It does not retain any codes relating to being put in service mode so it’s also, assuming the jumper wire is removed, not something that can be detected per se.

 Putting the car in service mode is covered by this no nonsense video: